MarkLee131/oss-fuzz-gen/docs/DOCKER_SETUP.md

 1. Mount your prepared directory (or drop a zipped archive) that contains:
    - `oss-fuzz2/` &rarr; custom OSS-Fuzz clone with your projects.
    - `fuzz_introspector_db/` &rarr; prebuilt FI database.
+2. Start a dedicated FI container using the same `data-dir` (see examples in section 5), so that the FI service exposes `http://127.0.0.1:8080/api`.
-2. The wrapper starts `report/custom_oss_fuzz_fi_starter.sh`, launches FI at `http://127.0.0.1:8080/api`, and calls `run_logicfuzz.py -g ...` with the heuristics configured in the script (`far-reach-low-coverage, low-cov-with-fuzz-keyword, easy-params-far-reach`).
+3. The wrapper calls `run_logicfuzz.py -g ...` against that endpoint with the heuristics configured in `docker_run.py` (`far-reach-low-coverage, low-cov-with-fuzz-keyword, easy-params-far-reach`).
-3. Reports are labeled `<date>-<benchmark_label>` so you can host them from the generated HTML output if you choose to run `python -m report.web`.
+4. Reports are labeled `<date>-<benchmark_label>` so you can host them from the generated HTML output if you choose to run `python -m report.web`.

 Use this mode when onboarding internal/private projects that are not part of upstream OSS-Fuzz but already have collected coverage + build artifacts.